BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 18 Accepting token donation event (grabbing red envelope event)
 ### 18.1 Create an event for accepting token (grab a red envelope event)
+- Introduction
+    - Accept a certain equity given by others on the chain, through this event you can get some equity given by others for free
 - The full name of the interface：`trGrabAsset`
 - Interface abbreviation：`tgra`
 - Callable methods：`Http,Websocket,command line`